 The whole-time fear and nervousness were almost non-existent.
 I think I was high on adrenaline!
-Speaking candidly, I was feeling “whoohoo!” throughout.
-All I could remember was, I was grinning from ear to ear as we were on the way up 14,000ft above the ground, feeling thankful for such a perfect weather, and feeling exhilarated to jump.
-Quite a bit were going on while heading up, like the instructors were giving commands, shifting a stopper to the door gap while the jet plane was in mid-air, tightening our harness – which all got me fascinated to bother about anything else except to enjoy the whole experience and preparing for the leap.
+I was feeling pumped up the entire time.
+All I could remember was, I was grinning from ear to ear as we were ascending 14,000ft above the ground whilst feeling thankful for such a perfect weather, and feeling exhilarated to jump.
+Quite a bit were going on while heading up; the instructors were giving commands, shifting a stopper to the door gap while the jet plane was in mid-air, and harness tightened.
+All of these got me too fascinated to even bother about anything else except to enjoy the whole experience and preparing for the leap.
 There were a total of 15 jumpers (including me) on that day and 8 of us were on the same jet plane.
-I was the 4th in line to jump.
+I was 4th in line to jump.

 It was crazy, I can’t believe I finally and actually did it!
-But it’s worth every penny :)
+It’s worth every penny :)

 If you’re still sitting on the fence, I’d encourage you to take the leap! (no pun intended)